|Home||Arms Trade||Climate Emergency||Environmental Costs of Militarisation||Covid-19||Drones||General Dynamics|

 Opportunities for learning to speak English may be limited.
 Your children must go to school, and you are entitled to free health care.
 However, the complicated NHS charging system often leads to asylum seekers and refugees being wrongly charged for care or denied care altogether.

 You get no choice in where you live.
-You are initially placed in hostel-type accommodation for 3 or 4 weeks.
+You are initially placed for 3 or 4 weeks in hostel-type accommodation, which is sometimes targeted by hostile demonstrators.
 Dispersed accommodation is then provided commercially on behalf of the Home Office while your application is processed.
-Some of this is sub-standard.
+Some of this is sub-standard, and flouts coronvirus precepts.

 It is exceptionally difficult for failed asylum seekers to obtain suitable accommodation.